COURSE START - 07.00am (Patterdale, Ullswater Valley)

-Starting at 07:00 you will be heading straight out into the Valley of Glenridding, via Grisedale and Lanty's Tarn.
+Runners will start at 07.00am in Patterdale at the King George Playing Field, where you will head straight out into the Valley of Glenridding, via Grisedale and Lanty's Tarn.

-Easy trails lead you to the zig-zag's of Whiteside and Raise, then the first ridge-line of the day, the ascent of Lower Man.
-Helvellyn is next with a descent of the famous Swirral Edge, down to the Hole in the Wall and back along Striding before the 'masses' appear.
+A number of easy trails lead you to the zig-zag's of Whiteside and Raise, and then onto the first ridge-line of the day, the ascent of Lower Man.
+Next up is Helvellyn with a descent of the famous Swirral Edge, down to the Hole in the Wall and back along Striding Edge.

-The rounded back of the Helvellyn Massif becomes the playground before the drop to Grisedale Tarn and the wonderfully technical ascent of Cofa Pike and onto the Fairfield Range.
-The descent from Dove Crag is fast and furious and refreshments can be found at the Ambleside CP.
+You head towards the rounded back of the Helvellyn Massif before the drop to Grisedale Tarn and the wonderfully technical ascent of Cofa Pike and onto the Fairfield Range.
+The descent from Dove Crag is fast and furious as you head to a to supplied checkpoint at Ambleside (CP 5).

-Ascending Red Screes is long and hard, then a quick drop into Kirkstone Pass before the next ridge-line is attained above St Raven's Edge.
-Rocky and technical drops into Threshthwaite Mouth, glorious views around the head of Kentmere and then into the valley of Haweswater via Small Water, a hidden gem of the Eastern Fells.
+You head back out to a long and tough ascent of Red Screes, then a quick drop into Kirkstone Pass before the next ridge-line is attained above St Raven's Edge.
+Rocky and technical drops into Threshthwaite Mouth, with glorious views around the head of Kentmere and then into the valley of Haweswater via Small Water, a hidden gem of the Eastern Fells.

-Tough ascending up Rough Crag and Long Stile Edge see you almost on the summit of High Street before you float down back into the Patterdale valley via the Coast to Coast and your glory finish back in the KGV Playing Field.
+Another tough ascent up Rough Crag and Long Stile Edge will see you almost on the summit of High Street before your long awaited final descent down back into the Patterdale valley via the Coast to Coast route and the finish line at the King George Playing Field!

 Celebrations, a hot meal and a beer awaits you at Patterdale!